 “What happened to the blue car?”
 I ask.
 I just remembered something about it being stranded in Moscow, but I am curious about the details.
 “Let’s go inside and have a cup of coffee” Hjalte says, “I’ll tell you all about it!”

 Even though Nina and Hjalte completed their world tour more than 6 years ago, their story is more relevant than ever before.
 It was about that time the world opened its eyes to electric cars being a real alternative to internal combustion engine cars.
-Nissan showed with the Leaf in 2010 that an electric car could be a solid car with ordinary comfort and practicality, and Tesla proved without a doubt that electric cars could have sufficient range combined with fast charging.
-But as always, price is the catalyst for any game changing technology breakthrough, and without the breakthrough the price won’t go down.
+Nissan showed with the LEAF in 2010 that an electric car could be a solid car with ordinary comfort and practicality, and Tesla proved without a doubt that electric cars could have sufficient range combined with fast charging.
+But as always, price is the catalyst for any game-changing technological breakthrough, and without the breakthrough, the price won’t go down.
 The solution is the combination of first movers and investors.

 I spend the following days buried in their book and I feel the adventure being almost tangible.
-It is easy for me to get excited about the way the story is told.
-Hjalte and Nina switches the narrative between them, and there is of course many episodes with extreme difficulties getting the cars charged and making the electronics work.
+It is easy for me to get excited thanks to the way the story is told.
+Hjalte and Nina switch the narrative between themselves, and there are of course many episodes with extreme difficulties getting the cars charged and making the electronics work.
 Blue had been sent up to Stockholm, Sweden, after being late for the official start of the tour.
 However, it already got in trouble at the ferry to Estonia because of a drained 12 volt battery.
-Eventually Blue had to give up in Moscow, and the mission continued in only one car, Green.
+Eventually, Blue had to give up in Moscow, and the mission continued in only one car, Green.
 But having only one car to charge was still no easy feat.

-The inverter malfunctioned in Omsk, and Green had to be towed more than 2000 km through the wet woods of Siberia to Irkutsk, where to Søren had sent a new inverter with DHL.
+The inverter malfunctioned in Omsk, and Green had to be towed more than 2,000 km through the wet woods of Siberia to Irkutsk, where Søren had sent a new inverter with DHL.